20 Types of Screwdrivers & How They Use | Daily Life Tools

 Tri-Point Screwdrivers

-Tri-Point drivers are useful for tightening larger screws, because they engage more surface area on a bolt than a standard flathead or Phillips head would.
+Tri-Point screwdrivers are useful for tightening larger screws because they engage more surface area on a bolt than a standard flathead or Phillips head.

-These drivers come in many different sizes and are used for smaller jobs as well.
+These drivers come in many sizes and are also used for smaller jobs.

 8. Tri-Angle Drivers